Apptainer/Singularity instances

 When starting an instance, the same options for bind directories between the host and the container as running an interactive session are available.
 For example, if you want a directory mounted inside the instance, use the

-option:apptainer instance start --bind /home/user/mydata:/data almalinux_9.sif myalma9
+--bindoption:apptainer instance start --bind $HOME/mydata:/data almalinux_9.sif myalma9binding the directory

 A web server as an instance